alu1868/Professional-Portfolio/README.md

 UT Coding bootcamp Challenge #2: Advanced CSS Challenge: Professional Portfolio

 #Description
+Make a page that demonstrates to future employers your abilities as a coder, shows off previous projects you've worked on, and how to contact you

+#Acceptance Criteria
 - Create a depolyed portfolio of work samples so future employers can review and assess work in order to determine if they are a fit candidate

 	# Acceptance Criteria